Capstone-Projects-2022-Spring/project-uniflea/README.md

   3. Add the title of the listing
   4. Add a short description about the listing
   5. Set a price for the listing
-  6. Press the create listing button
+  6. Press the publish listing button
   7. Go back to the home page where the listing will be shown

 * Delete a listing